syclonefx/sitemapper/README.md

 # SiteMapper

-A Python-based site crawl a website that builds a site map for the site.
+A Python-based site crawler that generates a sitemap of internal links.
 A sitemap.xml file is exported to the current working directory.

 ## Requirements
 - Python 3.8+